floooh/oryol/doc/ShaderGenerators.md

 ### Problems:

-Creating and managing shader libraries can be tricky, especially in GLSL:
+Creating and maintaining shader libraries can be tricky, especially in GLSL:

 * incompatibilities between different GLSL versions
 * no include or 'external dependencies' mechanism